 Shared Economic Development Manager

-The Shared Economic Development Manager (SEDM) will provide economic development services to the cities of Wickliffe, Willowick, and Kirtland under the direction of the Lake County Ohio Port and Economic Development Authority (LCOPEDA).
+The Shared Economic Development Manager (SEDM) will provide economic development services to the cities of Wickliffe, Willowick, and Kirtland under the direction of the Lake County Ohio Port and Economic Development Authority (LCOPEDA) and respective Mayors.
 The SEDM will be a highly visible professional who must have the ability to make good strategic decisions; demonstrate strong civic and community leadership; work cooperatively with individual communities and balance priorities; build relationships with municipal leadership, economic development partners, and the business community.
 The SEDM shall use their expertise to help define the character and trajectory of economic growth in each city by promoting the community and developing sustainable jobs matched to local employment needs and opportunities and increasing the municipal tax base.
 The SEDM shall support each city by fostering an attractive economic climate by welcoming new business opportunities; building on local assets, resources, heritage and innovation.

-- Act as principal LCOPEDA liaison to the cities and utilize LCOPEDA resources to provide economic development services to the communities
+- Act as principal LCOPEDA liaison to the cities and utilize LCOPEDA resources to provide economic development services to the communities.

 - Identify economic and business development opportunities within each community and develop strategies to exploit these opportunities.